 We have seen measurable progress with half of the schools organized to the point of incorporating a lending system.
-We continue to work with the rest to reach the goal of becoming fully functioning lending libraries by the end of 2018.
+We continue to work with the rest to reach the goal of becoming fully functioning lending libraries.
 We are also working toward having regular library sessions, establishing a budget with school management committees, and supporting a teacher to serve as a full-time librarian in each location.

-Partnering with World Possible, we are working to introduce the Rachel Plus System into school libraries in Uganda.
+Partnering with World Possible, we have introduced the Rachel Plus System into school libraries in Uganda.
 This educational tool provides an Internet-like experience to communities that are off-line.
 We have trained our staff on the use of this technology and have successfully piloted this innovative technology at Kirumba Primary and Secondary Schools.
 In 2019, we are partnering with Knowledge for Children, a Dutch-based NGO, to further build a culture of reading and literacy at our partnering primary schools.